Five aspects of user-focused effective content:

 Intent is about your users and cannot be based on your business objectives.
 Business objectives often influence content creation for things like lead generation, brand awareness, compliance, thought leadership, increasing sales, or scheduled deliverables such as release notes.
 While these reasons for creating content are important to your business, it is not why your target user will engage with your content.

-Content usability is all about what the content experience looks like to the user.
+Content usability is all about what the content experience looks like to the user and how you consider the best text and/or visual method for the user to consume.
 Consider content versus format:

 - Content - A message delivered to an audience